zaren/DeleteUsers/README.md

 The application can be stored anywhere on the machine, but it is recommended that it be kept in a location only accessible by those with admin access.

 The script is intended to run automatically by way of the `periodic` utility - placing it in /etc/periodic/daily would be good for a higher traffic lab.
+(See https://www.alansiu.net/2020/08/26/running-daily-weekly-and-monthly-scripts-in-macos-using-periodic/ for more info.)

 **VERY IMPORTANT!** Make sure you edit these scripts BEFORE first run!